wilmersondasilva/backbone-fetch-cache/readme.md

 });
 ```

-This option can be used with the promises interface like so (note: the `progress` event _will not fire_ if the data is not found in the cache.):
+`prefill` and `prefillExpires` options can be used with the promises interface like so (note: the `progress` event _will not fire_ if the data is not found in the cache.):

 ```js
 var modelPromise = myModel.fetch({ prefill: true });